Bento-Robotics/rosbox/README.md

-# Bento Boxes
+# rosbox:operator
 **our robot container source**
 ---

-This repo contains the build files for our universal ROS container: [bentorobotics/rosbox](https://hub.docker.com/r/bentorobotics/rosbox)
+This branch contains the build files for our ROS container, operator edition: [bentorobotics/rosbox](https://hub.docker.com/r/bentorobotics/rosbox)

-Rosbox is best used with podman-compose, to implement automatically starting robot software.
+rosbox:operator works on docker and podman, and contains the bare necessities for robot operators

+> Theming is done through `qt5ct`